-AIFMD - Cooperation agreement between Jersey and EEA Member States is agreed30 May 2013
+AIFMD - Cooperation agreement between Jersey and EEA Member States is agreed

 The signing of the cooperation agreement is one of the conditions for the marketing in EEA Member States of Alternative Investment Funds ("AIFs") managed by non-EEA AIFMs and for EEA AIFMs to manage or market non-EEA AIFs, pursuant to Chapter VII of the Directive.
 The cooperation agreement establishes the framework for consultation, cooperation and exchange of information for supervisory and enforcement purposes between EEA competent authorities and third country supervisory authorities.